Ayutthaya Kingdom: Centralization and dominance of the Northern lords

 Ayutthaya's sphere of influence was now stretched from the Northern Cities to the Malay Peninsula, with its heartland centered around the old Ayutthaya-Suphanburi-Lopburi-Phetchaburi polity.
 The Muang Look Luang system was inadequate to govern relatively vast territories.
-The government of Ayutthaya was centralized and institutionalized under King Trailokkanat in his reforms promulgating in Palatine Law of 1455, which became the constitution of Ayutthaya for the rest of its existence and continued to be the constitution of Siam until 1892, albeit in altered forms.
+The government of Ayutthaya was centralized and institutionalized under King Borommatrailokkanat in his reforms promulgating in Palatine Law of 1455, which became the constitution of Ayutthaya for the rest of its existence and continued to be the constitution of Siam until 1892, albeit in altered forms.
 The central government was dominated by the Chatusadom system (จตุสดมภ์ lit.
 "Four Pillars), in which the court was led by two Prime Ministers; the Samuha Nayok the Civil Prime Minister and the Samuha Kalahom the Grand Commander of Forces overseeing Civil and Military affairs, respectively.
 Under the Samuha Nayok were the Four Ministries.
 In the regions, the king sent not "rulers" but "governors" to govern cities.
 The cities were under governors who were from nobility not rulers with privileges as it had previously been.
 The "Hierarchy of Cities" was established and cities were organized into four levels.
 Large, top level cities held authorities over secondary or low-level cities.

 The increased wealth of Ayutthaya resulted in the beginnings of a chronic succession struggle for the Ayutthaya throne.
 Due to the lack of stable succession law, from each succession from the 16th century onwards, princely governors or powerful dignitaries claiming their merit gathered their forces and moved on the capital to press their claims, culminating in several bloody coups.
-With the dominance of the Suphanburi clan, it now had to face the militaristic nobles of the Northern Cities, who increasingly came south for wealth prospects at a increasingly wealthy and powerful Ayutthaya.
+With the dominance of the Suphanburi clan, it now had to face the militaristic nobles of the Northern Cities, who increasingly came south for wealth prospects at an increasingly wealthy and powerful Ayutthaya.
 The first real succession struggles in Ayutthaya occurred in the early 16th century, with the Northern lords playing a prominent role.
 Under the reign of Maha Chakkraphat, the Northern lords, led by the Lord of Phitsanulok, Maha Thammarachathirat, became kingmakers in Ayutthaya.
 The final nail for this transition was the overthrow of the Suphanburi clan from the Ayutthaya throne following the 1569 Burmese capture of Ayutthaya, placing Maha Thammarachathirat on the Ayutthaya throne.

 The 15th century also marked a turning point in Ayutthaya's view of itself.
-King Trailokkanat performed some sort of coronation, the first in Ayutthaya history, in the 1460s.
+King Borommatrailokkanat performed some sort of coronation ceremony, the first in Ayutthaya history, in the 1460s.
 Prior to the 15th century, Ayutthaya's palaces and temples were inferior in grandeur to cities such as Sukhothai and Phitsanulok.
 By the early 16th century, Ayutthaya had now rivalled its regional competitors in its city grandeur, building magnificent wats and palaces for kings with a number of tributary states.